 In the spirit of new life, there may be some items you own that could use a new life of their own.
 Go through your clothes, books and household items to see what you can let go of and give to someone else.
 Have your kids go through their toys and books as well.
 See if you can fill a whole box to donate.

-This is one time it is okay to play with your food!
-Making cute spring themed snacks, like this beautiful pineapple sun, is a fun way to celebrate the beginning of spring.
-See lots more fun and healthy snack options here – Healthy Easter Snacks For Kids.
+Food art is the perfect excuse to play with your food!
+And making cute spring themed snacks, like this beautiful pineapple sun, is a fun way to celebrate the beginning of spring.
+Find some inspiration here: Healthy Spring Snacks For Kids.

 Nothing says spring like blooming flowers or foliage.
 Treat yourself to a pretty bouquet or a new houseplant.
 Besides bringing some new color to your home, houseplants can have several health benefits like improving air quality and reducing stress.